SimonHarte/SpartanGrid/README.md

 use fixed pixel values if you define it for example as `940px`.
 This counts for the gutter as well since grid and gutter types can be defined completely independently.

-> You can easily calculate a relative percentage gutter from other values with a built-in function that is present in both preprocessors,
- example: `percentage(20px / 940px)`
+> You can easily calculate a relative percentage gutter from other values with a built-in function: `percentage(20px / 940px)`

 ### Grid Classes and Mixins

-Spartan generates grid classes according to your configuration, but instead of applying these classes you can also use similar named mixins to apply the grid.
+Spartan generates grid classes according to your configuration, but instead of applying these classes you can also use similar named mixins to apply the grid in your css.

 **CSS**